communications-mining

 Example of a Cluster Suggestion

-Prerequisite: ‘Review and Label’ permission/
+Prerequisite: ‘Review and Annotate’ permission/

 Cluster Suggestions will appear on the top of each Cluster page (white shading with blue border).
 This can be one or multiple suggested labels for each cluster.